PoCInnovation/Pool2024/Software/day02/3 - noSQL/README.md

 You've learned the basics, let's see more advanced features with mongosh functions.

 ### 📚 Documentation
-You will use oprations to [count elements](https://www.mongodb.com/docs/manual/reference/method/db.collection.count/) in your collections.
+You will use operations to [count elements](https://www.mongodb.com/docs/manual/reference/method/db.collection.count/) in your collections.

 > 💡 Databases are faster than any programming language (except C) so if you can pre-process your data in your query, do it.